 The main ethnic groups are Hutus, comprising an estimated 85 per cent of the population; Tutsis (14 per cent); and Twa (less than one per cent).
 Censuses carried out since the conflict of the 1990s have not included ethnicity.

-Kinyarwanda, French and English are the official languages, and Kiswahili is widely spoken.
+Kinyarwanda, English, French and Kiswahili are the official languages.

 Christians (mostly Roman Catholics) comprise about half the population and most of the rest hold traditional beliefs, often combined with Christianity.
 There is a small minority of Muslims, comprising about two per cent of the population, according to the 2012 census.